robertdebock/ansible-role-java/README.md

 - java_version: 6, 7, 8 or 9, defaults: 7
 - java_vendor: openjdk or oracle, default: openjdk
 - java_type: jdk or jre, default: jre
-- java_format: rpm or targz, default: targz.
+- java_format: rpm or targz, default: targz. (only applicable for java_vendor: oracle)
-- java_install_directory: for targz installations, default: /opt.
+- java_install_directory: for targz installations, default: /opt. (only applicable for java_vendor: oracle)

 Have a look in vars/main.yml to see all available combinations.